-I have recently finished a novel, Resuscitating God, set in London during the tumultuous July of 2005.
+I am working on a novel, Resuscitating God, set in London during the tumultuous July of 2005.
 Kam, a virginal student, has lost his faith and is looking for meaning.
 Could he find it in Lily – a ‘telephone hostess’ and the personification of sex, experience and hedonism?

 I live in beautiful Oxfordshire, where I will sometimes slouch behind my desk looking out of the window at geese, squirrels, crows, pigeons, or on a good day, deer.
 This I call ‘writing’.

 Want to talk?
 E-mail contact [at] daevidglass.com or hail me on Twitter.

 - Dust in Pantheon Magazine Vol. 11 (15% discount with code CFAK5JBZ)

 - Drums in Infernal Ink Magazine 6.3 (print or Kindle)